parallelmicroscopy/overview/README.md

 ### open source hardware and software

 An open-source 24 well version can be built using a mix of 3D printed parts and commercially available optics, optomechanics and cameras.<br>

 For **hardware** see: https://github.com/parallelmicroscopy/24-well-RAP-hardware<br>
 For **software** see: https://github.com/parallelmicroscopy/RAP-software

+The hardware and software are rapidly evolving, so please check with [gil.bub@mcgill.ca](mailto:gil.bub@mcgill.ca) before starting your build.

 ### labs